-When you buy something really pricey, you, normally, want to make the most of that buy, and, certainly, seldom think of the replacement that will one day have to be made.
+When you buy something really pricey you normally want to make the most of that buy, and certainly seldom think of the replacement that will one day have to be made.

-Regrettably, the result is, often, a variegated tangle of systems that can barely interoperate (and that’s only if they are patched up on the fly all the time).
+Regrettably, the result is often a variegated tangle of systems that can barely interoperate (and that’s only if they are patched up on the fly all the time).

-As an example, here is a typical scenario many Telecommunication providers opt for, thereby planting a time bomb under their normal operation and creating lots of headache for their technical departments for years to come.
+As an example, here is a typical scenario many Telecommunication providers opt for, planting a time bomb under their normal operation and creating lots of headache for their technical departments for years to come.

 The Scenario to Be Avoided

 However, this is far not the only case when your Product Catalogs are bound to be modified after a new Billing software application, or Ordering system, is installed.
-For instance, the same can happen if you want to enable offline sales of a Telco product (and need to give your agents the ability to sell the product via your system), or launch a Self-Care portal.
+For instance, the same can happen if you want to enable offline sales of a Telco product (and need to give your agents the ability to sell the product via your system), or to launch a Self-Care portal.

-Thus, implementing a full-blown and efficient solution is, simply, out of the question.
+Thus, implementing a full-blown and efficient solution is simply out of the question.

 At first, this seems like a viable and cost-effective solution, but then all hell breaks loose in earnest: almost all clients want to receive a single invoice that clearly indicates all their expenses.
 Moreover, they want to be invoiced promptly if they are visiting one of your outlets in person.
-However, it takes your staff relatively too long to switch between the two (or, under certain circumstances, even, several) different systems.
+However, it takes your staff relatively too long to switch between the two (or, under certain circumstances even more) different systems.
 The costs soar.
 Before long, the Telco provider’s business folks start suspecting something’s gone wrong.
 They begin to demand that a single, comprehensive invoice be introduced: we are losing clients and money!

-In order to keep the whole thing working, at least, somehow, their technical experts have to be continually involved in a never-ending manual synchronization effort, or, as an alternative, be endlessly exporting data from one Catalog to another.
+In order to keep the whole thing working at least somehow, their technical experts have to be continually involved in a never-ending manual synchronization effort, or, as an alternative, be endlessly exporting data from one Catalog to another.